 What does it mean when all the pieces still fit together after 100 years?
 That with vision, initiative and cooperation, a community and its library will continue to flourish together, energized by each other.
 In his comments presented during the rededication ceremony, Library Director Charles De Young said, "I have learned that regardless of size, location or budget, libraries that link their service to the needs of their community flourish."
 Reciprocally, the Vails' dedication of Centura "honors not one man or a single institution, but all those who have volunteered their time, energy and talents to the betterment of this richly-blessed community."
 In between are the rewards of the union, now honored and enriched by a spectacular sculpture.
 The goal is to ensure that this work of art, and by implication all it represents, will be admired for another 100 years.

-Meetings are held on the fourth Wednesday of each month, except for December's meeting, which will be the third Wednesday.
-The meetings are held at 2:00 P.M. in the Library Meeting Room.
-The 2013 budget hearing will be announced at a later date.
+Meetings are held on the fourth Wednesday of each month, except for the November and December meeting, which will be the third Wednesday.
+The meetings are held at 2:30 P.M. in the library meeting room.

 Kenneth Rottman, Member

 Meeting Minutes - Meeting minutes are published following board approval.

 There are no job openings at this time.

 The Friends of the Library need items for their ongoing book sale.
 You can drop off your paperbacks, hardbacks and magazines at the Circulation Department.